How To Split Strings In C++ - C++ Programming Tutorial

 It has three parameters:

-str: A str is a variable that stores original string.
+A str is a variable designed to hold the original string value.

-token: It stores the string tokens extracted from original string.
+It holds the string tokens that have been extracted from the original string.

 Program to use getline function to split strings

-Let's consider an example to split strings using the getline function in C++.
+Let's explore a case where strings are divided using the getline function in C++.

 Program3.cpp